Subscribe to Jazz Update Email:

 Dec 5th – T B A

-JAZZ AT O B’s Jazz at the Bardswell has moved and is JAZZ at O B’s.
-All Jazz Fans are welcome at our new venue, Old Brentwoods’ Club, Ashwells Road, Brentwood, Essex.
-CM15 9SE.
-Thanks to the management of Old Brentwoods’ Club, Dave Grant continues to support Live Music on the last Tuesday each month bringing a kaleidoscope of jazz styles by talented professional guest musicians plus the resident trio of Hilary Cameron, keys, Ted Simkins, bass and Dave Grant, drums, in pleasant surroundings, relaxed and friendly atmosphere and a licensed bar.
-Doors open 7pm with music from 8 till 10.45pm and with entrance on the door of £10.00.
-For info. contact Dave Grant 01708 763723 or Richard 07935 441616 or firstname.lastname@example.org.
+JAZZ at O Bs’ Welcomes all Jazz Fans to Old Brentwoods’ Club, Ashwells Road, Brentwood, Essex.
+CM15 9SE Dave Grant continues to support Live Music on the last Tuesday each month bringing a kaleidoscope of jazz styles by talented professional guest musicians plus the resident trio of Hilary Cameron – keys, Ted Simkins – bass and Dave Grant – drums, in pleasant surroundings, relaxed and friendly atmosphere and a licensed bar with snacks on request.
+Doors 7pm, music from 8 till 10.45pm Entrance on door £10.00.
+For info. contact Dave Grant 01708 or Richard 07935 441616 or firstname.lastname@example.org.
 Website: www.jazzatobs.co.uk

 ANNIE’S JAZZ @ THORPE BAY GOLF CLUB.
 Annie’s Jazz is at Thorpe Hall Golf Club, Thorpe Hall Avenue.
 Thorpe Bay.
 Southend-on-Sea.
 SS1-3AT on Tuesdays.
 Food served from 7pm until 8pm and the music will start at 8.00pm.
 Please phone Annie for reservations 07504-232783 or e-mail email@example.com.